ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 _See also_ the [First Facebook Live tutorial](/ecamm-live-first-facebook-live/001-introduction/) for the bare essentials from first-run to your first Facebook Live broadcast.
 {: .notice}

-In the <samp>Destination</samp> menu, select <samp>Facebook</samp>, in the bottom-right of the Main Window.
+In the <samp>Destination</samp> menu in the bottom corner of the Main Window, select <samp>Facebook</samp>, in the bottom-right of the Main Window.
 A big blue button at the bottom-center of the Main Window will display one of several different options:

 * <samp class="blue">Login</samp> — click to login to Facebook and connect the app.
 * <samp class="blue">Go Live</samp> —  you're logged into Facebook.
 Click to begin a live broadcast.